gromacs/gromacs/docs/doxygen/user/usinglibrary.md

 <dl>
 <dt>`GROMACS_INCLUDE_DIRS`</dt>
 <dd>List of include directories necessary to compile against the \Gromacs
 headers.
-Currently, this includes the path to \Gromacs headers, as well as the path to Boost headers that were used to compile \Gromacs.</dd>
+Currently, this includes the path to \Gromacs headers.</dd>
 <dt>`GROMACS_LIBRARIES`</dt>
 <dd>List of libraries to link with to link against \Gromacs.
 Under the hood, this uses imported CMake targets to represent `libgromacs`.</dd>